jiayuqiujq/OpenSecrets_Senators_Industries/README.md

 # OpenSecrets_Senators_Industries

-Python package using the OpenSecrets and ProPublica APIs to allow users to view information about their senators and the industries that fund them
+Python package that allows users to view information about their senators and the industries that fund them.

 ## Installation